thegodeveloper/cka/labs/17-find-container-of-pod-and-check-info.md

-# Find Container of Pod & Check Info
+# Question 17 - Find Container of Pod & Check Info - 3%

 ## Use context